 Choosing What to Measure

-Basic count or percentage from one person: For example, sales revenue from Jorge, number of developers hired from Alice or completion of an IT infrastructure overhaul from Percy.
+Basic count or percentage from one person: This is the default key result type.
+For example, sales revenue from Jorge, number of developers hired from Alice or completion of an IT infrastructure overhaul from Percy.
 Learn how to set basic results here.

-Calculate progress as work is completed in a workstream to automatically update results.
-You can calculate that workstream’s completion percentage, the number of action items done or its average cycle time.
+- Automatically pull in data from one or more WorkBoard workstreams.
+Track progress on your key result based on each workstream's completion percentage, the number of action items done or its average cycle time.
 Learn how to set key results that measure workstream progress here.

-Roll up key results from other results to if you want to sum, average or combine other results into one.
+- Roll up key results if you want to sum, average or combine other results into one.
 For instance, a key result could provide the average of sales pipeline across a North American salesforce or total the number of developers hired across departments and locations.
 Learn how to roll up results here.